mahdi-cpp/QmlScrcpy/README.md

 * quality: 1920×1080 or above
 * low latency: 35~70ms
 * low startup time: ~1 second to display the first image
-* non-intrusiveness: nothing is left installed on the Android device
-* user benefits: no account, no ads, no internet required
-* freedom: free and open source software

-#### Qml Benefits
+### Qml Benefits
 * You can embed [scrcpy](https://github.com/Genymobile/scrcpy) inside your qml project
 * Screen buffers are render by native OpenGl inside Qml, No requirement to external library similar GStreamer or LibVlc
-* You Can Use Animation, Scale, Rotation
+* You can use Animation, Scale, Rotation , ReSize and ... similar other qml componnets.

 ## Requirements